vibrantleaf/ElegantFin-no-hidden/README.md

 <hr>

 ### ✨ Key Features
-- modern layouts and colors
+- modern layouts and colours
 - new animations on some elements
 - ~~reduced clutter by hiding unimportant buttons and elements~~
 - overall rounded design